 Applicants can target a maximum of 12 sets through the Gateway each annual cycle.
-Previously, the Pupillage Gateway opened for browsing in March, with applications accepted from April and the deadline at the end of that month.
-Participating chambers conducted interviews in June and July and made offers on 1 August.
-Now the Bar Council has moved the deadline forward.
-In 2017 the Gateway will open for applications on 9 January and close on 7 February at 11am.
+Previously, the Pupillage Gateway was open for applications during April; now the Bar Council has moved the deadline forward.
+In 2018 the Gateway will open for applications on 8 January and close on 7 February.
 Interviews will take place in the spring with offers made on 3 May.

 Dos and don'ts for written applications

 - Do use your application as an opportunity to show off your written advocacy skills.
 Make it persuasive and succinct.

 - Don't be tempted to hit the maximum word limit for every question just for the sake of it – long answers are not necessarily better.
 As one pupil advised: “Whoever reads your application will have to read a lot of them, so do them a favour and get to the point rather than trying to fill the boxes all the way.”

 - Do ask for help proofreading your application.
 Most sets will mark you down for any spelling and grammar mistakes they come across, if not discount your application altogether.
 "I personally find them unforgivable at this level," one recruiter revealed.

 - Don't fall back on generic answers.
 Make sure you tailor your application to your prospective sets to show that you've researched them properly and understand their work and commercial outlook.
 "You shouldn't be able to substitute an application to X chambers for one to Y with just a few tweaks," one source warned.